Jacques-on-Call/edit-ui/README.md

 ## Jules task
 look at the ideal file explorer image  https://imgur.com/a/tpbF9H8 it clearly shows svg files and folders with blue header and footer with a green circle + create button and a house (return to root ) button. file name (grey) and details (light grey) with space between them.

+---
+### Hey Jacques, it's Jules.
+Questions for you!
+(Sept 28)

+I'm sorry the system is glitching again.
+As requested, here are my clarifying questions for the next set of tasks.
+I've received your feedback on the `CreateModal` and the request for a new `ContextMenu`.
+Before I create a plan, I just want to make sure I understand the details perfectly.

+**On the `CreateModal` Refinements:**

+1.  **Cancel Button Color:** You mentioned making the "Cancel" button red.
+Should I use a standard, noticeable red (like a `#dc3545` hex code), or do you have a specific shade in mind?
+2.  **Path Preview:** The idea to show the creation path (e.g., `Home/.../new-file-name`) under the input field is a great one.
+Should this path preview update in real-time as the user types a name into the input field?
+3.  **Light Grey Fields:** You'd like the input field and radio buttons to be light grey.
+To be precise, do you mean the background color of the input field itself and the area around the radio buttons should be light grey?

+**On the new `ContextMenu` Feature:**

+4.  **Menu Options:** You suggested "Duplicate", "Delete", or "Move".
+The app already has the logic for "Duplicate", "Delete", and "Rename".
+"Move" is a more complex feature.
+Would it be acceptable to start by implementing the context menu with **Rename, Delete, and Duplicate**, and we can treat "Move" as a separate, future enhancement?
+5.  **Menu Appearance:** For the menu's design, are you picturing a simple, clean vertical list of options that appears on a white card with a subtle shadow, similar to a standard right-click menu on a desktop?

+I'll wait for your answers before creating the plan.
+This will ensure we get it right.

+Thanks,
+Jules